Fengwin1/Planny/README.md

 # Planny
-Can see the app here: https://planny-jy4x.glide.page/dl/375e23
+You Can see the app here: https://planny-jy4x.glide.page/dl/375e23